Frequently Asked Questions – Parents

 When can my student start applying for housing next fall?

 Beginning November 1, your student may apply for housing once they are accepted to Georgia Southern University and receive a letter by mail or email.
-They may access the application site with their EagleID and their birthdate (in the form of MMDDYYYY) as their password.
+They may access the application site with their EagleID and their initial password which will be sent via the email address on file with Admissions.